antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

 include many more of the existing APIs.
 This also includes a compatibility shim that allows referencing binaries that were compiled against the .NET Framework.

-Moving forward, you should be using .NET Standard instead of Portable Class Libraries.
+Moving forward, we recommend that you use .NET Standard instead of Portable Class Libraries.
 The tooling for targeting .NET Standard 2.0 will ship in the same timeframe as the upcoming release of Visual Studio, code-named "Dev 15".
 You'll reference .NET Standard as a NuGet package.
 It will have first class support